danielpozsar/grogupy/docs/source/tutorials/output_formats.rst

 7      Section separator.
 Approximately 80 "=" symbols.
 ====== =========================================================================

-This section might list the detatils of the GROGU calculations or of the underlying DFT calcuation.
-The amount of lines in this section is arbitrary and might be different in different versions of GROGU.
+This section might list the detatils of the grogupy calculations or of the underlying DFT calcuation.
+The amount of lines in this section is arbitrary and might be different in different versions of grogupy.
 The content of this section is not restricted and can be arbitrary as well.

-.. _user-guide_output-format_hamiltonian-convention:

 Hamiltonian convention
 ----------------------